proglangdesign/proglangdesign.github.io/README.md

 # proglangdesign.github.io

-A website for the programming language design community, including #proglangdesign on Freenode, /r/ProgrammingLanguages, and https://discord.gg/4Kjt3ZE.
+A website for the programming language design community, including #proglangdesign on [Libera.Chat](https://Libera.Chat), /r/ProgrammingLanguages, and https://discord.gg/4Kjt3ZE.

 You can see this live at [proglangdesign.net](https://proglangdesign.net).